JME10135/Funny-Adventure-Walkthrough/Funny Adventure Walkthrough.md

 - <details><summary>Stage 3-7</summary>

-  - Click on what best resemble a handle.
+  - Click on what best resembles a handle.
 It it mostly yellow.
   </details>

 - <details><summary>Stage 3-8</summary>

-  - <details><summary>There is a hidden red dod somewhere</summary>
+  - <details><summary>There is a hidden red dot somewhere</summary>

     - It is on the number 9 on the clock.
     </details>